NHP is reader-supported. As an Amazon Associate we earn from qualifying purchases.

 Besides that, you probably have noticed that sometimes on one head of hair you can have several different hair types and let’s keep it real, absolutely nobody has time to be using several different shampoos and schedules for each area of hair.

-Questions to ask are whether your hair is dry, colored, fine or dense.
+To determine how often should your natural 4C hair be washed, consider whether your hair is dry, colored, fine or dense.

 You want to address the needs of your hair first rather than focusing on your type 4 curl/kink patterns.
 For example, if you have a dry scalp and colored hair, you may want to use an anti-dandruff on your scalp or color-specific shampoo products on your hair.

-Bringing that water to your scalp gives you the maximum source of moisture for natural 4C hair.
+...bringing that water to your scalp gives you the maximum source of moisture for natural 4C hair.

 And using the right cleansers and health-boosting shampoos clears the way for your scalp to create an extremely healthy environment for your hair to grow and flourish.